cfw-guide/dsi.cfw.guide/docs/get-started.md

 ## Section II - Selecting an exploit

-From here you have two options, with a minor difference in what each entails.
+From here you have three options, with a minor difference in what each entails.

 ### Installing Unlaunch via Memory Pit